 He served for a total of 7 years (2.5 Terms) as President of the Acupuncture Foundation of New England, was co-director of the New England School of Acupuncture from 1977 – 1980, Founding member and Regional Vice-President of both the National Acupuncture Association, and the American Association of Acupuncture and Oriental Medicine.

-Though he is internationally active as a lecturer and clinician, since the late 90’s the focus of his teaching activities have centered around his Ling Shu Institute of Classical Acupuncture and Chinese Medicine, the AGTCM and its cooperation schools, especially the European Institute of Oriental Medicine (EIOM) in Munich where he is a founding faculty member.
-He is also co-author of the 6th edition of the “Leitfaden Chinesische Medizin” (Compendium of chinese medicine) and contributing author to “Naturheilpraxis”.
+Donald Halfkenny is founder, director and senior lecturer of the Ling Shu Institute for Classical Acupuncture and Chinese Medicine.
+Though he is internationally active as a lecturer and clinician, since the late 90’s the focus of his teaching and clinical activities have centered around the Ling Shu Institute of Classical Acupuncture and Chinese Medicine, the Xin Bao Institut – Köln, AGTCM and its cooperation schools, especially the former European Institute of Oriental Medicine (EIOM) in Munich where he was a founding faculty member.
+He is a practice member of the orthopedic group practice Dr.s Beck and Seiß in Munich, co-author of the 6th and 7th editions of the “Leitfaden Chinesische Medizin” (Compendium of chinese medicine) and contributing author to various medical publications and journals including “Naturheilpraxis”.

 He is also an active member, prefect and perceptor of the Shri Ram Chandra Mission (Sahaj Marg), a United Nations NGO dedicated to the spiritual uplift of mankind, and a Heartfulness and Raj Yoga meditation Instructor / trainer.